vorachaitya/BlockChain/README.md

 So what should miner do till 1sec is reached?
 Should they wait for timestamp to change?

+#### Mempool

-**Mempool**: Mempool is that area where all unconfirmed transactions are present.Thousands of transactions can be done in mempool.Miners pick transactions from these area and then mine to add them in the blockchain.
+Mempool is that area where all unconfirmed transactions are present.Thousands of transactions can be done in mempool.Miners pick transactions from these area and then mine to add them in the blockchain.
 Every transaction has a transaction id and fees that we have to pay to miners.
 Thus,miners will choose those transactions first for mining which pay them more fees.

 Once miner picks a transaction,let's say it has picked 4 transactions,then it adds all those picked transactions to the data filed in it's own block.Now,it first mines the transaction with highest fee in the transaction field of it's block.But as we know,it exhausts all the nonces in less then 1sec.